InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 | Badger 5 | 1/2 HP | Galvanized steel | Standard | Smaller households, budget installs |

-| Pro 333 Contractor | 3/4 HP | Stainless steel | Moderate (more refined than entry-level) | Busy families, light commercial use |
+| Pro 333 (Contractor 333) | 3/4 HP | Stainless steel | Moderate (more refined than entry-level) | Busy families, heavier everyday use |

-| Evolution Cover Control | 3/4 HP | Stainless steel | Quieter (SoundSeal® technology) | Open-plan kitchens, noise-sensitive users |
+| Evolution Cover Control | 3/4 HP | Stainless steel | Quieter (SoundSeal®) | Open-plan kitchens, noise-sensitive users |

 For a deeper look at how the premium models stack up, see our Evolution Series Mini Guide.

-Where to buy the InSinkErator Pro 333 Contractor
+Where to buy the InSinkErator Pro 333

-The Pro 333 Contractor is commonly available through plumbing suppliers, home improvement stores and online retailers.
+The Pro 333 is commonly available through plumbing suppliers, home improvement stores and online retailers.
 Amazon often lists competitive pricing and fast shipping within the U.S.

 👍 Consistently easy to install

-🔊 Quiet, smooth operation
+🔊 Quiet, smooth operation (for the price tier)

 💪 Long-term reliability

-🔌 Important: power cord and EZ Connect
+🔌 Important: power cord and wiring

 Back to top – view price & availability